Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 User Responsibility

-Users must protect passwords, recovery phrases, and wallet credentials.
+In addition, users must protect passwords, recovery phrases, and wallet credentials.

-In crypto, mistakes can be difficult to reverse.
+Specifically, in crypto, mistakes can be difficult to reverse.

 Regulation

-Legal frameworks continue evolving around digital assets and distributed ledgers.
+Specifically, legal frameworks continue evolving around digital assets and distributed ledgers.

 Therefore, rules can vary depending on the country, platform, and use case.